AlexandreGrego1/FinalVersion20-10-20/README.md

 ## HOME

 The home page consists of a profile picture, greetings, and a dedicated section to describe "Who I am".
 A hamburger button is applied on the top-right of the page, and it is programmed to collapse the navigation buttons.
 Inside the footer section, there is a link with a printable version of my CV and my contact details.
 The method applied to develop this page is described as per below: <br>

 #### Header
 - An introduction section is wrapped with a profile image and greetings.
-Zoom animation is applied on a scale from 0.9 to 1.0 to call the user's attention if this profile picture and greetings.
+Zoom animation is applied on a scale from 0.9 to 1.0 to call the user's attention with a profile picture and greetings.

-- Hamburger and nav button which has an transform translatex (0) applied to bring an animation to hide the navigation buttons from main menu on the home page.<br>
+- The hamburger button is developed with a transform translateX (0) animation to collapse the navigation buttons.
+Once the user clicks on the hamburger button, the navigation shows up and the user is able to choose which page they would like to go to. <br>

 #### Resume
-- Container-fluid class developed to split its screen between personal details and About Me.
-For personal details, the screen is developed to take 1/3 of the screen, and the About Me is developed to take 2/3 of the screen when it is displayed on desktop view.
-Both screen is developed to open on responsive view floating to left and aligning to the center page displaying the context underneath to the subsequence context.<br>
+The resume screen is developed to split its size into two different layouts.
+For personal details, it will take 1/3 of the desktop view, while my skills will take 2/3 of the desktop view.
+Both screens are responsive, when the page is opened on a small screen, the layout will float to the left, and text is aligned to the center page.
+The paragraphs are developed to display its context underneath each other as a column. <br>;

 #### About Me
 - Section wrapped with a picture and a text covering an apresentation about Who I am, and my expectations.<br>